4paradigm/OpenMLDB/docs/en/quickstart/data_import_guide.md

 ### 2 Online Import

-The online modes of OpenMLDB cluster version provide online storage engine (saved in memory).
+The online modes of OpenMLDB cluster version provide online storage engine (stored in memory).
 Only **hard copy** can be used in online import.

 #### 2.1 `LOAD DATA`